-This state of readiness, however, at varying times arrives for different people.
-Another part of the Input Theory argues that the "best" input does not be "grammatically sequenced."
-It should not deliberately aim at I + 1, the language acquirer level of competence plus the next immediate step along the development continuum.
+This state of readiness, however, arrives at varying times for different people.
+Another part of the Input Theory argues that the "best" input does "grammatically not be sequenced." should It not deliberately aim at I + 1, the language acquirer level of competence plus the next immediate step along the development continuum.